corvus-dotnet/Corvus.JsonSchema/README.md

 - We now generate fewer files for each type.
 You should delete your previous generated files before running the new version of the generator, to avoid leaving duplicate partial definitions.

 ### Breaking changes
-- We no longer generate the property default accessors.
+- We no longer generate the property 'default' accessors.

   Prior to V4 we emitted methods like `TryGetDefault(in JsonPropertyName name, out JsonAny value)` on objects whose properties had types with default values.